tl-its-umich-edu/canvas-lti-redirect-tool/README.md

  docker exec -it clrt_web /bin/bash -c \
   "python manage.py rotate_keys"
 ```

-2. use the `setup/lti-config.json` for registing the LTI tool.
-Replace all the `{app-hostname}` with your web proxy url.
-3. Create superuser via using `python manage.py createsuperuser', need to run a proxy like loophole or ngrok for LTI installation and login with that user.
+2. Create superuser via using `python manage.py createsuperuser', need to run a proxy like loophole or ngrok for LTI installation and login with that user.
 Go to https://{app-hostname}/admin/.
+3. Go to Canvas instance, choose Developer Keys in admin site
+4. Add LTI Key
+5. Choose Paste JSON method
-4. Goto `LTIRegistration` to configure an LTI tool from admin console.
+6. Goto `LTIRegistration` to configure an LTI tool from admin console.
 This will create the `uuid` automatically.
 Hold on to that value and update the `OpenID Connect Initiation Url` in the LTI tool registration from Canvas with this id.
    ` for Eg: https://clrt-local.loophole.site/init/0b54a91b-cac6-4c96-ba1e/`
+7. use the `setup/lti-config.json` for registing the LTI tool.
+Replace all the `{app-hostname}` with your web proxy url and <uuid:lti-registration> with UUID value from LTI tool registration.
-5. Configure the LTI configuration from CLRT tool going to admin again.
+8. Configure the LTI configuration from CLRT tool going to admin again.
 Give the following value.
 Note: `<canvas-instance>: ['canvas.test', 'canvas.beta']`
       1. Name: any name
       2. Issuer: https://<canvas-instance>.instructure.com
       2. Client ID: (get this from Platform)